Skip to content

 What you'll learn:

-1. Set up Cosmos Curator with required models
+1. Set up Cosmos Curator with required models.

-2. Prepare source video data
+2. Prepare source video data.

-3. Run the curation pipeline to generate training-ready datasets
+3. Run the curation pipeline to generate training-ready datasets.

-4. Explore advanced configuration options
+4. Explore advanced configuration options.

-Setup Cosmos Curator
+Set up Cosmos Curator

 Clone and Install Cosmos Curator

-This will give you a CLI that helps with the following tasks:
+These steps will give you a CLI that helps with the following tasks:

-• download required models from HuggingFace
+• Download the required models from HuggingFace.

-• locally using docker
+• Locally using docker

-• onto slurm cluster
+• On a slurm cluster

-• onto NVCF
+• On an NVCF cluster

-# clone & install cosmos-curate
+# Clone and install cosmos-curate

 git clone --recurse-submodules https://github.com/nvidia-cosmos/cosmos-curate.git